pauldijou/redux-act/README.md

 increment(); // store.getState() === 2
 ```

-Using the 'on' and 'off' functions of the reducer.
+Using the `on` and `off` functions of the reducer.
 Those functions will be available whatever pattern you used to create the reducer.

 ```javascript
 const reducer = createReducer({}, 0);